 From 2000 to 2010 ASCIA established online education and communications.

 Highlights from 2000 to 2010 include:

-- Development of the first ASCIA anaphylaxis e-training courses in 2010 for schools and early childhood education/care.
+- Development of the first ASCIA anaphylaxis e-training courses in 2010 for staff working in schools and children's education/care services.

 - Development of the first version of ASCIA infant feeding advice in 2008, which did not recommend delaying the introduction of allergenic foods to infants, based on emerging evidence from published studies.

 - Management of ASCIA Annual Scientific Meetings since 2006.

 - Establishment of the Annual Basten Oration in 2006.

 - Development of ASCIA Guidelines for anaphylaxis in schools and childcare (first version) in 2004